 Thoroughly brush clean all disassembled parts in the cleaning solution, making sure all lubricant and mix film is removed.
-Be sure to brush all surfaces and holes, especially the draw valve hole in the freezer door.
+Be sure to brush all surfaces and holes, especially the holes in the pump components and the draw valve hole in the freezer door.